jkstrawn/castleGame/README.md

 ##### Control a castle and all it's rooms and inhabitants.
 Keep your citizens and staff happy in the midst of enemy invasions, famine, and other disasters.

+To view the current version, go to: http://castlesim.azurewebsites.net/

 ### Notes

 #### Game Elements